interIDEAS/Unlearning_with_Shuffle/README.md

 ## Experiment Description

-In the tabular dataset, each column represents a unique feature.
-However, for the computer vision task, features on one image are visually captured.
-For example, features such as nose, eye, hair, and gender can be observed in the used CelebA dataset.
+In tabular datasets, each column represents a distinct feature, making feature selection and manipulation explicit.
+In contrast, for computer vision tasks, features are visually embedded within images and not explicitly structured as separate variables.
+For instance, in the CelebA dataset, facial attributes such as the nose, eyes, and gender are inherently captured within each image rather than existing as distinct columns.

-Therefore, our unlearning method is extended to unlearn these specific features under the image classification settings.
-Specifically, the unlearned features include
+To extend our unlearning method to the image classification setting, we focus on selectively unlearning specific visual features of the CelebA dataset, including:
-- Nose,
+- Nose
-- Eye,
+- Eye
-- Nose and Eye,
+- Nose and Eye

-and the labels used for classification include
+The classification tasks involve predicting the following labels:
 - Gender (Male or Female)
 - Big Nose
 - Pointy Nose